DeepMind Health’s Independent Review Panel

-They meet four times a year to scrutinise our work with the NHS, and will publicly issue an annual statement outlining their findings after reviewing our data sharing agreements, our privacy and security measures, and our product roadmaps.
+They meet four times a year to scrutinise our work with the NHS, and will publicly issue an annual statement outlining their findings.

 The first meeting of the Panel of Independent Reviewers took place on the 14th June 2016.
 They released their first Annual Report in July 2017, which can be downloaded here.

 - Mike Bracken, Chief Digital Officer, The Co-operative Group; ex-Chief Digital Officer, UK-Gov

 - Martin Bromiley, Chair, Clinical Human Factors Group & patient safety advocate

 - Elisabeth Buggins, Chair, Eastern Academic Health Sciences Network

 - Eileen Burbidge, Chair, Tech City UK & Partner, Passion Capital

 - Julian Huppert, Former MP, now Director of the Intellectual Forum at Jesus College, Cambridge, and Audit Chair, Cambridgeshire and Peterborough Clinical Commissioning Group (CCG)

 - Professor Donal O'Donoghue, National Clinical Director Kidney Care, Department of Health 2007-13